Security best practices

-When handling authentication and user verification, sensitive data is temporarily loaded into the device's memory.
-To prevent this data from being exposed in the event of a memory dump or a device-level compromise, our primary recommendation is to overwrite secrets as early as possible after use so they are completely erased from memory.
+To prevent this data from being exposed in the event of a memory dump or a device-level compromise, we recommend that you overwrite secrets as early as possible after use, so that they are completely erased from memory.

 Classification definitions

-- SECRET: This data is highly sensitive.
-You should overwrite it in memory immediately after it is no longer required.
+SECRET | This data is highly sensitive.
+You should overwrite it in memory immediately after it is no longer required. |

-- NOT SECRET: This data is not considered highly sensitive.
-You do not need to overwrite it after use, although doing so is safe and acceptable.
+NOT SECRET | This data is not considered highly sensitive.
+You do not need to overwrite it after use, although doing so is safe and acceptable. |

 Data classification and handling

-SECRET) The user's PIN must not be stored anywhere and should be overwritten immediately after it's sent to the controller and no longer needed. - Activation code (
+| PIN | SECRET | The end-user's PIN must not be stored anywhere.
+It should be overwritten immediately after it is sent to the controller and no longer needed. |

-SECRET) This is a one-time code.
-Because it could potentially be copied and used as long as the session remains valid (typically a maximum of 5 minutes), it must be erased from memory right after the activation is triggered. - Recovery code (
+| Activation code | SECRET | This is a one-time code that could potentially be copied and used as long as the session remains valid (typically a maximum of 5 minutes).
+It must be erased from memory right after the activation is triggered. |

-SECRET) Similar to a PIN code in terms of its validity lifecycle.
-It must be overwritten as soon as the recovery process is successfully initiated or rejected.
+| Recovery code | SECRET | The recovery code is similar to a PIN in terms of its validity lifecycle.
+It must be overwritten as soon as the recovery process is successfully initiated or rejected. |

-NOT SECRET) This is a hash that is only valid for the specific application on the device during recovery operations.
-Because it cannot be utilized outside of this specific context, it does not strictly need to be overwritten.
+| Token ID | NOT SECRET | The token ID is a hash that is only valid for the specific application on the device during recovery operations.
+Because the authorisation token cannot be utilised outside of this specific context, it does not strictly need to be overwritten. |

 Memory management in Java and Kotlin

-When handling SECRET data in Java or Kotlin, do not store the values as String objects.
+When handling SECRET data in Java or Kotlin, you should not store the values as String objects.
+This is because strings are immutable in the JVM, which leaves the sensitive data vulnerable to memory dumping and analysis.

-Strings are immutable in the JVM.
-Once a String is created, its value cannot be modified or overwritten.
-It will remain in memory until the Garbage Collector unpredictably decides to clean it up, leaving the sensitive data vulnerable to memory dumping and analysis.
+Once a String is created, its value cannot be modified or overwritten; it remains in memory until the Garbage Collector unpredictably decides to clean it up.

-Instead of strings, you should always use mutable data structures, such as CharArray or ByteArray, to store sensitive information.
-This allows you to explicitly "shred" or overwrite the data with zeros or null characters the exact moment after sending the sensitive data to the Encap SDK.
+This allows you to explicitly shred/overwrite the data with zeros or null characters the exact moment after sending the sensitive data to the Encap SDK.

 How to shred arrays